ignatz42/Blue42/Readme.md

 #### From Github

-As an alternative, you can clone this repository to a location on your system then kindly review Developer.md
+As an alternative, you can clone this repository to a location on your system then kindly review [Developer docs](./Developer.md)

 ### Functions